MWRobertson/oldblog/_posts/2019-03-29-Docked-And-Loaded.md

 ---
-Layout: post
+layout: post
-Title: "Docked and Loaded"
+title: "Docked and Loaded"
-Author: Mike
+author: Mike
-Tags: tech docker windows
+tags: tech docker windows
 ---

 I got into Docker two years ago on an Ubuntu machine at home.
 I went through the tutorial, pulled down a MongoDB image, and successfully spun up an empty database.
 It was neat.